Archives for posts with tag: Qigong

 Qigong is an ancient exercise system practised for centuries by millions of Chinese people which is taking off in popularity now in the west.
 Qigong is easy to learn and enjoyable to do.
 Even a few minutes of practise can have an invigorating and rejuvenating effect.
 The benefits of qigong include lowered stress and anxiety, increased focus, improved balance and flexibility, and a more positive outlook on the world.
 Many of us now want to maintain good health and stay well – so don’t wait to be ill.
 If you’re interested in calming your mind and body, don’t take our word for it, give it a try!

 The teacher is Dominic Cleary FWSS, a member of the team at IDOS.
 Dominic has been teaching Qigong and Tai Chi (a ‘cousin’ of qigong) for 27 years.
-He is also a Shiatsu practitioner who will be providing sessions on Monday afternoons.
+He is also a Shiatsu practitioner who will be providing sessions at IDOS on Monday afternoons.
 He can be contacted on mob.
 07766014912, email: dominc.cleary@gmail.com. dominiccleary.org Facebook: shiatsutaichiqigong

 “A man is born gentle and weak; at his death he is hard and stiff.
 All things, including the grass and trees, are soft and pliable in life; dry and brittle in death.
 Stiffness is thus a companion of death; flexibility a companion of life.
 An army that cannot yield will be defeated.
 A tree that cannot bend will crack in the wind.
 The hard and stiff will be broken; the soft and supple will prevail.”